manahiljawed-mj/Database-Connection-Using-Linux-Terminal/README.md

 -- Revoke access from a user
 REVOKE ALL PRIVILEGES ON DATABASE mydatabase FROM public;
 ```
+## If You Cannot Make Direct Connections with DBeaver

+###If you encounter issues making direct connections with DBeaver, ensure you configure DBeaver to connect via TCP/IP:

+    Open DBeaver and create a new PostgreSQL connection.

+    Use the following connection settings:
+        Host: localhost (or your server IP)
+        Port: 5432 (default PostgreSQL port) //or try different ports which are not blocked
+        Database: mydatabase (or your database name)
+        Username: postgres (or your PostgreSQL username)
+        Password: Enter your PostgreSQL password

+    Ensure your PostgreSQL server (postgresql.service) is running and configured to accept remote connections if necessary.

 ### Contributions

 Contributions and feedback are welcome!
 Please feel free to submit issues or pull requests.